rapid7/le_ruby/README.md

     Rails.logger = Le.new('LOGENTRIES_TOKEN')

-If you want to keep also the logs in the console and in the log file just add true after the key:
+If you want to keep also the logs in the console and in the log file just add local parameter after the key:

+    Rails.logger = Le.new('LOGENTRIES_TOKEN', local: true)

+If you want to print debug messages for the gem to a file called logentriesGem.log, add this:

-    Rails.logger = Le.new('LOGENTRIES_TOKEN', true)
+	Rails.logger = Le.new('LOGENTRIES_TOKEN', debug: true)

-You can also specify the default level of the logger by adding this :
+You can also specify the default level of the logger by adding a :

-    Rails.logger = Le.new('LOGENTRIES_TOKEN', true, Logger::<level>)
+    Rails.logger = Le.new('LOGENTRIES_TOKEN', log_level: Logger::<level>)

-This will set the rails logger to use the Logentries logger in production and log to the console in development environment.

 For the `LOGENTRIES_TOKEN` argument, paste the token for the logfile you created earlier in the Logentries UI.